 4. A birth mother may be “sticking to the plan,” even if she wishes otherwise.
 When I was pregnant, I remember making plans in regards to what I had control over at that time.
 I made plans for my pregnancy, which consisted of allowing the adoptive parents to join every doctor visit they wished to be a part of.
 I remember making plans for the baby’s birth, which consisted of allowing the adoptive parents to be in the room.
 The plans I made during this time shaped my relationship with the adoptive parents.
 They were at every doctor visit, and the adoptive mom literally held my leg up during labor!
 However, when it came to making plans for after leaving the hospital, I was stuck.
 I had no idea how I was going to cope after leaving the hospital.
 I had no idea how open adoption was supposed to look like.
 I could easily see how a birth mother could make a plan while pregnant to receive seasonal pictures and respectively stick to the plan, regardless of her desire for more contact.

 5. The circumstances surrounding an adoption may be intensely different.
 Maybe a birth mother caused harm to her own child which led to an adoption.
 Of course, shame would be placed upon a birth mother in those circumstances, and protection of the child would be enforced.
 This would lead to obvious blockades of contact between a birth mother and her adopted child.
-Maybe a birth mother conceived as a result from a rape and made a personal decision to not have contact with her child.
+Maybe a birth mother conceived as a result of a rape and made a personal decision to not have contact with her child.
 These sad circumstances are a reality to many cases today which can affect the connection between birth mothers and adopted children.

 When a birth mother doesn’t want contact with her adopted child, I don’t automatically assume that she is selfish or heartless.
 I see a lost or troubled woman who has been dealing with way too much for way too long.
 I see a woman who may need help getting over those mountains that seem entirely too high to climb by herself.
 I see a woman who may feel broken and judged.
 I see a woman in denial and oblivious to the big picture of adoption.
 I want to let that birth mother know that she is not alone.
 I want her to know that she is strong enough to get through every single obstacle placed before her.
 I want her to know that she is important.
 I want to remind her that every adoption story is unique.
 I want her to know that if she desires more contact with her adopted child, she must first search within herself to find the answers she needs in order to do so.